Azure/azure-sphere-samples/Samples/WifiConfigViaBle/README.md

 1. Open this .emProject file in the Segger IDE.
 1. Build and debug the application (F5).

-**Note:** Deploying this application to the nRF52 may fail because the Azure Sphere app is preventing the nRF52 from starting.
+**Note:** Deploying this application to the nRF52 may fail if the Azure Sphere app prevents the nRF52 from starting.
 If this happens, temporarily unplug the **MT3620 board** and try deploying to the nRF52 again.

 You can also use Azure Sphere to deploy the nRF52 app itself.
 See the [reference solution for External MCU update](https://github.com/Azure/azure-sphere-samples/tree/master/Samples/ExternalMcuUpdateNrf52).